 However, it becomes unbearable to hear people like Mike and Mike on ESPN and others talk incessantly about “Is Peyton the greatest?” and “Does this hurt his legacy?”
 The only legacy Peyton’s “failures” affects are those who drink his bathwater.

 Here are the five reasons Peyton Manning didn’t win and you lost:

 1. Sports announcers – if you spent just as much time fawning over Russell Wilson as you did Manning, you wouldn’t have tuned out listeners.

 2. Fans – if you didn’t expect Peyton to be crowned champion, you would have enjoyed a great game and been able to relate better to new players and experiences.

-3. The Denver Broncos – if they had put more faith in their game calling, they would have adjusted accordingly when they saw the Seahawks were on to them.
+3. The Denver Broncos – if you had put more faith in your game calling, you would have adjusted accordingly when you saw the Seahawks were on to you.

 4. The passive fans – you wouldn’t have tuned out at halftime and witnesses a great performance by Bruno Mars, and a great performance by the Super Bowl Champs